UoYCS-plasma/GP2/Compiler/README.md

 > cd src
 > make build

-This creates the binary `GP2-compile` which is called from the **src** directory in one of three ways:
+This builds the library object files and creates the binary `GP2-compile` which is called from the *src* directory in one of three ways:

-> ./GP2-compile /path/to/program-file /path/to/host-graph-file
+> ./GP2-compile \[-o output-file-name\] /path/to/program-file /path/to/host-graph-file

 > ./GP2-compile -vp /path/to/program-file